-A complete recurring billing solution will include a customer self-service portal.
+A complete recurring billing solution will include a self-service portal for your customers.
 This portal should allow account holders to view the details of their account, change their subscription and payment information, and pay invoices all without manual effort on your business’s resources.

 This further automates your workflows, which is great for productivity, but it also gives customers more control.
 In today’s increasingly customer-led market, self-service is critical to continued growth and success.

-Improved customer experiences are a central aspect to a business's successful digital transformation.
+Improved customer experience is a central aspect of a business's successful digital transformation.

 5. Accounting and security compliance.

-This should go without saying, but your recurring billing software absolutely must be GAAP and PCI compliant; ideally PCI Level I.
+This should go without saying, but your best recurring billing software absolutely must be GAAP (accounting) and PCI (security) compliant; ideally PCI Level I.